 Tutorials - Installation tutorial

 This tutorial is for people who already installed Python and Pygame.
-If not, please any version of Python 3 or Python 2.7 (Python download page for beginners) and the corresponding pygame release.
-If you are completely new with Python, you may want to have a look here.
+If not, install any version of Python 3 or Python 2.7 (Python download page for beginners) and the corresponding pygame release.
+If you are completely new with Python, it might be useful to have a look at this page.

 ThorPy releases are on PyPi and can be found on https://pypi.python.org/pypi/thorpy/.